Techwizz-somboo/Rustycraft/README.md

 ### Features

-Note that Feather is still early in development.
+Note that Rustycraft is still early in development.
 Don't expect anything not listed here to work.

 - [x] Highly scalable architecture
 - [x] Anvil world loading and saving